benjacobs123456/VitaminD_UKMSRegister/readme.md

 This readme contains code used to perform analysis for Kuri et al 2022, where we look at determinants of vitamin D status in people with MS within the UK MS Register.

-Code: Ben Jacobs, 17th Oct 2022
+Code: Ben Jacobs & Ashvin Kuri, 17th Oct 2022

-1. Prepare vitamin D genetic risk score

 ## Download vitamin D GWAS summary stats